Shadow of the Hegemon: History

 Card accredits two books in particular as being profoundly influential in the writing of this novel: Thailand: A Short History by David K. Wyatt and Raj: The Making and Unmaking of British India by Lawrence James.
 In addition to these two books he was also inspired by Phillip Absher, who was one of the readers of the first draft.
 Phillip suggested that the Petra arc of the novel was anticlimactic.
 Upon hearing this criticism, Card rethought this entire book and decided to split it into two books.
 At the time of publication, Card thought the Bean series (Shadow series) of the Enderverse would only be four books long.

-Reception

-The book has a rating of 3.9 out of 5, with 60,000 votes on Goodreads.